Every other Tuesday, you’ll get actionable tips to land your dream job. Subscribe

 Contents

-That’s why it’s so important to convey a professional appearance and choose your interview attire carefully, even if you are interviewing at a company with laid-back dress code.
+That’s why it’s so important to convey a professional appearance and choose your interview attire carefully, even if you are interviewing at a company with a laid-back dress code.

-In general, it’s hard to go wrong with a polished business suit for a professional interview.
+It’s hard to go wrong with a polished business suit for a professional interview.
 Even if you know the company has a relaxed dress code, it’s important to remember that you don’t have the job yet.

 If you are interviewing at a firm with a highly creative and casual culture, you may be able to get away without wearing a suit as long as you choose a business-like outfit and look put-together.